Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Additional Experiments

 \subsubsection{Automobile Visualizations}

-We also include additional visualizations of width and coverage for the automobile dataset \Cref{extraauto_vis}.
-We note that our average width is strong in efficiency (21.085), only behind PID (18.469) and ACI (15.696) which have poor coverage, whereas OCID and DtACI are all wider (31.058, 31.356), respectively.
+We also include additional visualizations of width and coverage for the automobile dataset in \Cref{extraauto_vis}.
+We note that our average width over the entire range is strong in efficiency (18.957), only behind PID (18.469), ACI (15.696), OCID (15.667), and ECI (7.734) which have poor coverage, whereas DtACI is significantly wider (31.356).
+We note that OCID's efficiency here also does not appear to be due to good calibration but due to high variance in interval width.

+We also include comparisons of empirical coverage and width of our method compared against ACI, PID, and OCID across various values of $\alpha \in [0.1,0.5]$ in \Cref{auto_cal}.
+These values are averaged over the last four years of the automobile indicator data to specifically capture the COVID-19 spike.
+We see that our coverage is strong across multiple values of $\alpha$ while remaining relatively well calibrated, particularly around $1-\alpha=0.8$ and being tighter than OCID at low (0.1) and high (0.9) nominal coverage levels.
+Note that coverage dips at $1-\alpha=0.9$ due to abstention which we do not count.
+Furthermore, while OCID is well-calibrated visually, it very quickly alternates between large and small widths even under no shifts (2014-2019), resulting in non-informative interval widths that are not truly calibrated for the shifts.